 Establishing Forum Details

 Upon completing these steps, you should reach a concluding screen, confirming the successful installation of your phpBB forum, along with a link directing you to the ACP (Admin Control Panel).
-If you encounter any errors, you might need to revisit previous steps to ensure no steps or permissions have been overlooked.
+However, if you encounter any errors, you might need to revisit previous steps to ensure no steps or permissions have been overlooked.

-Delete phpBB Installation Directory
+Remove Installation Directory

 sudo rm -R /var/www/html/phpbb/install